lovisarambjer/lovisarambjer.github.io/_pages/about.md

 **Welcome to my website!**

 I am a PhD Candidate in Economics at Uppsala Univeristy, with a special interest in the impact of AI and algorithmic decision making in the labor market.
+I am affiliated with the
+WASP-HS research cluster on AI, Structural Change, and the Future of Work.

-During the spring 2025 I am visiting Boston University and CREST Paris.
+During the spring 2025 I was visiting Boston University and CREST Paris.

 I will be on the 2025/2026 job market.